luyan72999/Minimal_Object_Detection/README.md

 Object detection is one of the fundamental problem in computer vision.
 Given an image, the goal is to detect the objects within the image, by generating a rectangular box (bounding box) around the objects.
 Obviously, there can be multiple objects in an image of same or different classes.
 Object detection deals with identifying each of these objects.
-However, in this project we are just concerned with a single object detection.
+However, in this project we are just concerned with a detecting a single object.

 ## Model Architecture
 Our model consists of three convolutional layers and two fully connected layers.
 A kernel of size 5 with stride 1 is used in